AdobeDocs/commerce-merchant-services.en/help/payment-services/overview.md

 Onboarding and setting up [!DNL Payment Services] is completed in just a few steps:

 1. Get the [[!DNL Payment Services] extension](install.md).
-1. Connect your Commerce instance to Magento Commerce Services.
+1. Connect your Commerce instance to Commerce Services.
 1. Onboard and set up the sandbox service.
 1. Enable [!DNL Payment Services] as your payment method and start processing test payments.
 1. Complete merchant onboarding to enable live payments for your websites.